Book of Resolutions: White Privilege in the United States

 European Americans enjoy a broad range of privileges denied to persons of color in our society, privileges that often permit them to dominate others who do not enjoy such privileges.
 While there are many issues that reflect the racism in US society, there are some cases where racism is the issue, such as affirmative action, housing, job discrimination, hate crimes, and criminal justice.
 In addition, there are many broader social issues where racism is one factor in the equation, albeit often the major one.

-While welfare affects the entire society, it hits minorities hardest.
-Although both Democrats and Republicans support tax credits for families to enable middle-class mothers to stay home with their children, welfare “reform” forces poor, single mothers to take low-paying jobs and leave their children to inadequate or nonexistent day care.
-Because more and better job opportunities are open to white persons, they are leaving the welfare rolls faster than minority persons, making minority persons a disproportionate segment of the welfare population.
+While welfare affects the entire society, it hits predominantly non-white communities hardest.
+Many in Congress support tax credits for families to enable middle-class parents to stay home with their children, welfare “reform” forces poor, single parents to take low-paying jobs and leave their children to inadequate or nonexistent day care.
+Because more and better job opportunities are open to white persons, they are leaving the welfare rolls faster than non-white persons, making non-white persons a disproportionate segment of the welfare population.

 We suggest that the church focus not only on the plight of people living in urban or rural ghettos, but also on white privilege and its impact on white persons.
 For example, churches in white or predominantly white communities need to ask why there are no persons of color in their community, why the prison population in their state is disproportionately Black and Hispanic persons, why there are so few Black and Hispanic persons in high-paying jobs and prestigious universities, why schools in white communities receive more than their fair share of education dollars, and why white persons receive preferential treatment from white police officers.